bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

     What was the most challenging part of the work today, and why?
     **A**: Making all the 'machine connections'--by this, I mean writing all the correct programs with correct syntax and which make correct programmatic connects [via import, etc] with each other.

+Note for Tuesday, 2019-03-5

+    What went well (in the context of working on the assignment) today?

+    What was particularly interesting or surprising about the topic(s) today?

+    What was the most challenging part of the work today, and why?